 Where are all the houses for sale?

-Figures show too many buyers are chasing too few properties sending prices up; first-time buyers measure in Budget may exacerbate situation
+Daft.ie and myhome.ie reports find house prices continue to rise amid supply shortage

-Where new developments are happening, they’re often in the low double digits.
-In Kilternan, south Dublin, for example, Collaboration Land is building 11 4/5 bedroom homes, while on the Upper Kilmacud Road, Stillorgan Gate consists of 48 houses, duplexes and apartments.
-(Photograph Nick Bradshaw)
+Figures show too many buyers are chasing too few properties, sending prices up.
+Photograph: Nick Bradshaw

-There was little good news for putative property buyers in today’s reports from property portals Daft.ie and myhome.ie, which both find house prices continuing to rise admid a shortage of supply.
-And the situation may not improve in the short term, as a combination of insufficient new development, negative equity still trapping boom-time buyers conspire to restrict supply, while on the other side a potential hike in demand may be on the way on the back of a first-time buyers style grant in next week’s Budget.
+There was little good news for putative property buyers in today’s reports from property portals Daft.ie and myhome.ie, which both find house prices continuing to rise amid a shortage of supply.
+And the situation may not improve in the short term, as a combination of insufficient new development, negative equity still trapping boom-time buyers conspires to restrict supply, while on the other side a potential hike in demand may be on the way on the back of a first-time buyers-style grant in next week’s budget.

-Anyone searching for a home in recent months, or viewing RTE’s Find me a home! , will not be unfamiliar with the frustrating scenario of bidding on a house, particularly in Dublin but also other urban areas like Cork and Limerick, only to find it eventually sells for 10, 20 or even 30 per cent more.
-The problem, it seems, is an uneven balance between supply and demand; while mortgage lending rules may have curbed house buyers’ appetite in recent times, supply is such that demand still appears to outstrip supply, particularly in the middle of the market, with many buyers activley seeking the holy grail of a three-bed semi-detached.
+Anyone searching for a home in recent months, or viewing RTÉ’s Find Me a Home!, will be familiar with the frustrating scenario of bidding on a house, particularly in Dublin but also other urban areas such as Cork and Limerick, only to find it sells for 10, 20 or even 30 per cent more.
+The problem, it seems, is an uneven balance between supply and demand; while mortgage lending rules may have curbed housebuyers’ appetite in recent times, supply is such that demand still appears to outstrip supply, particularly in the middle of the market, with many buyers actively seeking the holy grail of a three-bed semidetached.

 “Supply is very,very tight,” agrees Dublin agent Owen Reilly,